randomtruffles/Dominion_League/resources.md

   * **Various cards/landscapes**: If you play a card multiple times and it doesn't leave play at least one of those times, but then does leave play a later time, you may be able to call a Royal Carriage to replay it.
   * **Snowy Village**: See **Snowy Village** below.
 * **Scepter**: See **Crown** above.
 * **Scheme**: You cannot choose which copy of a card to put onto your deck when the client stacks them in your play area.
-For example, it might choose a copy of Treasure Hunter from a stack of Treasure Hunters that you wanted to exchange for a Warrior.
+For example, it might choose a copy of Treasure Hunter from a stack of Treasure Hunters that you planned to exchange for a Warrior.
 * **Small Castle**: When you play Small Castle and have no other Castles in hand, you are forced to trash the Small Castle from play.
 * **Sleigh**: You can react with Sleighs even if they have already moved.
 For example, if you have a Sleigh in hand and gain a Sleigh, you can react with them both in an infinite loop.
-* **Snowy Village**: If you played a Snowy Village this turn, have a Coin of the Realm or a Royal Carriage on your Tavern mat, have Villagers, and have 0 Actions remaining, you may play an Action card from your hand, automatically using a Villager to do so.
+* **Snowy Village + Coin of the Realm / Royal Carriage**: If you played a Snowy Village this turn, have a Coin of the Realm or a Royal Carriage on your Tavern mat, have Villagers, and have 0 Actions remaining, you may play an Action card from your hand, automatically using a Villager to do so.
 Note you cannot spend the Villagers manually for +Actions, and in all cases you correctly do not actually get +Actions from spending any.
 * **Star Chart**:
   * You cannot look through your remaining deck before choosing which shuffled card to put on top.
   * See **Fleet** above.
-* **Stonemason**: You cannot choose to overpay an amount that would not gain you cards.
+* **Stonemason**: You cannot choose to overpay an amount that would not gain you anything.
 * **Storyteller**: See **Black Market** above.
 * **Trader**: When you gain a card that is not from a pile, the game will freeze if you react with Trader.
 * **Transport**